Skip to main content

 File snapshot

-Date of filing, expected or actual discharge date, current re-established credit (trade lines reporting, monthly payment history).
-We map your full options in 24 hours — no bureau pull required to begin.
+Date of filing, expected or actual discharge date, and your current re-established credit (trade lines reporting, payment history).
+We map your options, usually within 24 hours — no bureau pull required to begin.

 2